The Hyper-Intelligent NIC: Is SuperNIC About to Revolutionize Data?

 It can:

-- Perform calculations instead of the main processor (CPU),
+- Perform calculations instead of the central processor (CPU),

 - And even manage data streams for artificial intelligence.